Tom Flores: Coaching career

 Flores is a member of the Sid Gillman coaching tree.
-After stints as an assistant coach in Buffalo and Oakland (he won a Super Bowl XI ring as an assistant coach under John Madden), Flores became the Raiders' head coach in 1979, following Madden's retirement.
-In 1980, Flores led the Raiders as a wild card playoff team to win the Super Bowl XV championship over the Philadelphia Eagles, 27-10.
+After stints as an assistant coach in Buffalo and Oakland (he won a Super Bowl XI ring as an assistant coach under John Madden), team owner Al Davis promoted Flores became the Raiders' head coach in 1979, following Madden's retirement.
+In 1980, Flores led the Raiders as a wild card playoff team to win the Super Bowl XV championship over the Philadelphia Eagles, 27–10.
 This was the first wild card team to win the Super Bowl and the only team to win four postseason games en route to a title, until Denver accomplished the same feat in 1997.
 Flores then moved with the team to Los Angeles in 1982.
-In the 1983 season Flores lead the Raiders to another Super Bowl (XVIII) victory over the Washington Redskins, 38-9.
-He was named AFC Coach of the year by United Press International and the Football Writer's Association in 1982.
+In the 1983 season Flores led the Raiders to another Super Bowl (XVIII) victory over the Washington Redskins, 38–9.
+He was named AFC Coach of the year by United Press International and the Football Writers Association in 1982.
 Flores was the NFL's first minority head coach to win a Super Bowl, winning twice – Super Bowl XV with the Oakland Raiders and Super Bowl XVIII with the Los Angeles Raiders.

-After a 5–10 finish to the 1987 season, Flores moved to the Raiders' front office, but left after just one year to become the president and general manager of the Seattle Seahawks.
-He returned to coaching as the Seahawks head coach in 1992, but was fired after the 1994 season following three disappointing seasons.
+After a 5–10 finish to the 1987 season, Flores moved to the Raiders' front office but left after just one year.
+His 83 wins with the Raiders are the second-most in franchise history, behind only Madden.
+While he appreciated the time spent with the Raiders, Flores once stated that he believed his lack of induction in the Pro Football Hall of Fame was because of the "dominating force" cast by Davis.